“While not a problem for everyone transitioning

 How can we look after our selves?

-In Caring for Your Mental Health: About Self-Care the (United States) National Institute of Mental Health elaborate on:
+In Caring for Your Mental Health: How Can I Take Care of My Mental Health? the (United States) National Institute of Mental Health elaborate on:

 - Eat healthy, regular meals and stay hydrated…